 Dr. Lin was born in Zhang Zhou, China.
 She immigrated to the United States with her family at the age of ten and began her musical studies on the piano at the age of five.
-She earned a Bachelor of Music degree from Northwestern University in Music Education and Music Technology in 2002.
-While working on her undergraduate degree, Ms. Lin studied piano with Alan Chow and had the opportunity to perform Prokofiev's Piano Concerto No.1 with the Northwestern University Symphony Orchestra as the Concerto Competition Winner.
+She earned a Bachelor of Music degree from Northwestern University in Music Education and Music Technology.
+While working on her undergraduate degree, she studied piano with Alan Chow and had the opportunity to perform Prokofiev's Piano Concerto No.1 with the Northwestern University Symphony Orchestra as the Concerto Competition Winner.
 Still active as a pianist ad performer, she was featured on the Dame Myra Hess Series on WFMT in March 2007, as part of the Lin-Kontorovitch piano duo and performs regularly in the Chicagoland area.
 Recordings of Dr. Lin's four-hand piano performances could be found on http://www.classicalconnect.com/#/browse/performers/76

 Dr. Lin completed her Masters and Doctoral Degrees at Northwestern University in orchestral conducting where she studied under Maestro Victor Yampolsky.
 Her other conducting teachers include Leonard Slatkin, David Effron, Fred Ockwell, Robert Hasty, and John Lynch.
 Dr. Lin's piano teachers include Alan Chow and Sylvia Wang.

 Bachelor of Music, Northwestern University Master of Music, Northwestern University Doctor of Music, Northwestern University

 |Synonym||Title||Times Taught||Terms Taught|